Yu-Chen-BU/US2C-Lab/_pages/about.md

 Currently, we focus on:

 - Secure-by-design IoT ecosystem atop a customized lightweight Blockchain network
-- Immersive and interconnected 3D edge-fog computing scenarios
+- Immersive and interconnected 3D edge-fog computing paradigms
-- Detecting and deterring misinformation, disinformation, and malinformation
+- Detecting, deterring, and mitigating misinformation, disinformation, and malinformation
 - Digital Twins and IoMT-enabled digital healthcare services (DHS)

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.